 - Legal basis

 Expectant mothers cannot be in employment beyond eight weeks prior to the baby's due date.
-From that point onwards, they are considered to be on maternity leave.
-Maternity allowance is designed to provide financial support during this period of maternity leave and replace lost income.
+From that point onwards, they are considered to be on maternity protection.
+Maternity allowance is designed to provide financial support during this period of maternity protection and replace lost income.
 Maternity allowance is paid monthly in arrears.

 Maternity allowance is paid over the following periods:

 - For eight weeks immediately prior to the due date.

 (twelve weeks for multiple births, premature births or births by caesarean section)

 For the purposes of maternity allowance, a premature birth is defined as a birth before the end of the 37th week of the pregnancy.